-Never Give Up began in 2011 as a “one time only” program targeting students in Grades 3-5 in support of the Saskatchewan Social Studies Curriculum based on the objectives of community, our province, and heroes.
-The program strove to:
+When Never Give Up debuted in 2011, the program targeted students in Grades 3-5 in support of the Saskatchewan Social Studies curriculum based on the objectives of community, our province, and heroes.

-Elementary students are extremely impressionable.
+Elementary school students are at an extremely impressionable age.
 They are entering a point in their lives where they act, think and feel on their own while developing impressions of themselves and those around them.
 It is important that they are provided with positive people or “heroes” who they can look up to within their own community.
-As such, the program was developed around SSHF inductee, Ted Jaleta, and his personal story of never give up.
+As such, the program was originally developed around Saskatchewan Sports Hall of Fame inductee, Ted Jaleta, and his personal story of never giving up.

 Following an extremely successful debut, the Never Give Up program was developed into one that would be offered on a regular basis to locations throughout Saskatchewan.
-While the involvement of Ted Jaleta has been one of the hallmarks of the program, the involvement of other sport personalities from Saskatchewan has been essential to its success.
-All of these individuals have overcome obstacles and hardships and truly understand what it means to “Never Give Up” and serve as positive role models.
+While the involvement of Ted Jaleta has been one of the hallmarks of the program, the involvement of other sports personalities from Saskatchewan has been essential to its success.
+All of these individuals have overcome obstacles and hardships and truly understand what it means to “never give up” and serve as positive role models.
 Past participants have included Fiona Smith-Bell (hockey), Heather Kuttai (Paralympian – shooting), Fred Sasakamoose (hockey), and Kia Byers (canoe/kayak).
 Saskatchewan is a diverse province and this diversity is well represented within the student population.
-With this in mind we have always striven to choose presenters who can speak to and represent these diversities.
+With this in mind, we have always looked to choose presenters who can speak to and represent these diversities.

-Since 2011 Never Give Up has reached more than 15,000 students and been expanded to involve Grades 3-8.
-The idea of “hero” has become a bit more diminished while the need for positive role models and overcoming of adversity have been increased in our delivery.
-What has never changed is the use of Saskatchewan sport personalities to engage the participants and share with them their personal stories about never giving up.
+The focus of the program is directed towards youth at risk and the formative years where the need for positive role models and the overcoming of adversity is paramount.
+What has never changed throughout our program delivery is the use of Saskatchewan sports personalities to engage the participants and share with them their personal stories about never giving up.